Hit enter after type your search item

 • Regions

-The query should sum the record where it finds the same Country and Regions, unlike the above examples where data were grouped on the basis of the single column.
+The query should sum the record where it finds the same Country and Regions, unlike the above examples where data were grouped on the basis of a single column.
 Have a look:

 The two columns query: